RANDCorporation/firearm-hospitalizations/readme.txt

 Suggested citation for this repository:

 Smart, Rosanna, Peterson, Samuel, Schell, Terry L., Kerber, Rose, and Andrew Morral, “Inpatient Hospitalizations for Firearm Injury: Estimating State-Level Rates from 2000 to 2016” GitHub, RAND Corporation Repository, last updated 24 March 2021.
 As of March 24, 2021

+Copyright (C) 2021 The RAND Corporation
+This code is licensed under the GPLv3 or later